 Anatomy and Physiology (10 credits): The aim of this module is to equip learners with knowledge of the structure and function of the human body, an understanding of the interrelationship between the systems of the body and their relevance to the development of medical conditions and disease pathologies.
 The role of technology in treating or restoring physiological functions based on the understanding of anatomy and physiology will be introduced.
 This module also describes the mechanics of human locomotion, cardiovascular and respiratory systems.

-Medical Instrumentation and Clinical Technology (10 credits - 5 per semester): The aim of this module is to introduce the student to, and provide a knowledge and understanding of the fundamental principles of operation of a broad range of medical technology used in hospitals & clinical settings.
+Medical Instrumentation and Clinical Technology (10 credits): The aim of this module is to introduce the student to, and provide a knowledge and understanding of the fundamental principles of operation of a broad range of medical technology used in hospitals & clinical settings.
 The module will include the latest advances in medical instrumentation and clinical technology from diagnosis to treatment of prevalent illnesses including cardiac and pulmonary diseases, surgery, rehabilitation and oncology.
 Skills in literature review and scientific writing will be developed in the form of a written review paper on a medical technology of the students choice.

-Programming for Medical Technology (10 credits - 5 per semester): This module will introduce the learner to programming in a high-level language such as python for use in Healthcare, Medical Technology and Clinical Engineering.
+Programming for Medical Technology (10 credits): This module will introduce the learner to programming in python for use in Healthcare, Medical Technology and Clinical Engineering.
 Fundamental programming skills will be developed including the use of data structures and libraries for data analysis and visualisation.
 The module will progress to the application of the concepts of AI and Machine Learning in python.